 Ed Ruscha: OKLA — the artist’s first solo exhibition in his home state — will present Ruscha’s work across media

-Oklahoma Contemporary today announced details of Ed Ruscha: OKLA, the first solo exhibition of work by Ed Ruscha in the artist’s home state and home town, and the second major exhibition in Oklahoma Contemporary’s new building.
+This spring, Oklahoma Contemporary will present Ed Ruscha: OKLA, the first solo exhibition of work by Ed Ruscha in the artist’s home state and home town, and the second major exhibition in Oklahoma Contemporary’s new building.
 The exhibition will run from Feb.
-11 through July 5, 2021.
+18 through July 5, 2021.

 Featuring objects spanning the artist’s 60+ year career that explore his relationship to Oklahoma, Ed Ruscha: OKLA will present iconic pieces such as Twentysix Gasoline Stations and Chocolate Room alongside newer, lesser-known bodies of work, including two recent Drum Skins paintings.
 The exhibition will include 70+ works across media, ranging from paintings and a large-scale installation to drawings, prints, books, photos and film.
 Ed Ruscha: OKLA is both the first solo exhibition of the artist’s work presented in the city of his childhood, and the first ever to explore the influence Oklahoma has had in forming the artist’s aesthetic sensibility.